 First, let me start by clarifying that this post will be exclusively about college for a two-year or four-year degree, not grad school, med school, etc.

 Altogether the lives of college graduates appear to be more financially sound.
 A study from Georgetown University shows that college graduates make $1 million more than high school graduates.
 Note this is different depending off the majors.
 STEM majors make among the highest mid-career while education majors make the least (sorry education majors).

 According to the Bureau of Labor Statistics college grads are less likely to be unemployed or to hold lower paying jobs.

-Now most college graduates do not hold jobs related to their major, people can start businesses which become empires with no help from college.
+Now most college graduates do not hold jobs related to their major, and people can start businesses which become empires with no help from college.
 Yes we know, we have heard of these stories before about college and how it did not help people with their success.
 However, college degrees are still very much worth while depending on the major.

 Why is college a good choice?
 I have heard from a business adviser that college degrees show dedication.
 Depending on the major you take, you could learn some of the newest information in which could help you form a business.
 Also for many jobs, like being a doctor, lawyer, engineer, or scientist, you do not have a choice.
 I have never heard of a university or lab that accepted a resume from someone who did experiments in their secret lab at home.
 In fact, that may concern them.